gvwilson/thirdbit/src/fiction/in-heck/index.md

 "He is functional, but not optimal.
 Heck was not designed to sustain organics.
 There are machines in the facility that only work for organic operators.
-This is why Central takes your people, but they usually do not last this long."
+This is why Consensus takes your people, but they usually do not last this long."

 A sudden thought struck him.